 In a time of disaster, a fast recovery is our goal, but safety is our first priority.
-Annually, vegetation debris accounts for 12% of all outages.
-When a storm with high winds occurs, that percentage can go up dramatically.
-Even though Lakeland Electric is ahead of the curve when it comes to trimming trees near power lines, vegetation debris can travel longer distances during a storm and cause electric outages.
+Even though Lakeland Electric is ahead of the curve when it comes to trimming trees near power lines, vegetation debris can travel longer distances during a storm with high winds and cause electric outages.